Become a Centurion!

 - Watching films

 This is an affiliate program of the national Centurions Program of the Chuck Colson Center for Christian Worldview.
 Leaders of the affiliate program include instructors and Centurions certified through the national program.
-Participants will study with leading thinkers and teachers personally selected by program founder Chuck Colson including people like Chris Brooks, Bob Lynn, TM Moore, Jennifer Roback Morse, Glenn Sunshine, Joni Eareckson Tada, and others.
+Participants will study with leading thinkers and teachers personally selected by program founder Chuck Colson including people like Chris Brooks, Bob Lynn, TM Moore, John Stonestreet, Glenn Sunshine, Joni Eareckson Tada, and others.

 What is the result?